The RMCAD Code of Conduct

 The Office of the Registrar will verify all attendance.

-After the drop deadline, students in a campus or distance learning course who fail to attend class for a continuous period of 14 days before the Withdrawal deadline will be considered an administrative withdrawal and will receive a “W” assigned by the Office of the Registrar.
-Students who fail to attend a campus or distance learning course for a continuous period of 14 days after the Withdrawal deadline will receive an “FN” (Failure for Non-Attendance) grade assigned by the Office of the Registrar (see “Unofficial Withdrawals ” in Financial Aid for information regarding return of Title IV Funding).
+After the drop deadline, students in a campus or distance learning course who fail to attend for a continuous period of 14 days before the Withdrawal deadline will be considered an administrative withdrawal and will receive a “W” assigned by the Office of the Registrar.
+Students who fail to attend a campus or distance learning course for a continuous period of 14 days after the Withdrawal deadline will receive an “FN” (Failure for Non-Attendance) grade assigned by the Office of the Registrar (see “Unofficial Withdrawals ” in Financial Aid for information regarding the return of Title IV Funding).
 A student who does not attend any scheduled course for 14 consecutive days will be considered unofficially withdrawn by RMCAD and the College will determine the amount of earned Title IV funding and the student’s financial obligations based on the last day of attendance.

 Campus Attendance Procedures